Asian salad dressing

 1. Place the basic dressing ingredients in a screw top jar.

-2. Add an optional extra if using, shake well and drizzle over salad or steamed veg.
+2. Add an optional extra if using, shake well and drizzle over salad, a grilled chicken/fish fillet or steamed veg.

 Why this recipe is good for you:

-Cold-pressed, raw sesame and sunflower oils are a great source of unrefined omega 6 fatty acids.
+Extra virgin (cold-pressed) raw sesame, rape and sunflower oils are a great source of unrefined omega 6 fatty acids.
 These delicate and easily-damaged oils are essential for digestive health, skin and hormone balance as well as energy, weight management and immunity.
 Damaging, toxic, “-trans fats” are created when omega 6 oils are extracted from seeds/nuts at high temperature, when they are heat-treated for longer shelf life, or when they are fried.
 All non virgin (non cold-pressed) nut and seed oils contain toxic trans fats and belong in the bin.
 Beneficial omega 6 oils are found in (raw, unsalted) hazelnuts, peanuts, sunflower and ground sesame seeds.
 Ginger, garlic, Chinese 5 spice and chillies are high in antioxidants that have anti-inflammatory, immune-supporting effects.
+Keep your precious omega 6 oils airtight in the fridge, otherwise they’ll go rancid quickly.
+GOOD FOOD GOES OFF!
+Other healthy oils include extra virgin olive, coconut, avocado which are all monounsaturated oils.
+This means they are not so easily damaged and so you can heat/cook them.